 TERMITES: the most destructive insect pests of wood, causing more than $1.7 billion in damages and cost of control each year in the U.S. alone.
-If you think you have termites, it is important to immediately get a professional termite inspection and termite control plan before extensive damage occurs.
+If you think you have termites, it is important to immediately get a professional inspection and control plan before extensive damage occurs.

 Termites are small, ant-like insects that have lived on Earth for more than 250 million years, feeding on wood and serving an important function in nature by converting dead trees into organic matter.
 However, these wood-destroying insects also can cause extensive damage to homes and businesses.